#Fallism as public pedagogy

-Clenched fists raised above their heads, the cast of The Fall occupy the black, naked stage bathed in light.
+Clenched fists raised above their heads, the cast of the play, The Fall, occupy the black, naked stage bathed in light.
 Their lips are sealed with masking tape; their eyes filled with recalcitrance.
 Art imitating life, imitating art.
 Seven University of Cape Town (UCT) graduates relive their experiences as members of the #RhodesMustFall (RMF) movement weaving together powerful narratives of student activists who used Cecil John Rhodes’ statue as a symbolic focal point in their demand for a decolonized education.
 What The Fall conveys unequivocally, is that the RMF movement had an important pedagogical dimension; it was a moment of learning.

 While we tend to associate learning that is often procured at significant cost from a university with innovation and creativity, pedagogical practices have largely remained anachronistic within these ivory towers.
 Most university classrooms look the same: someone with knowledge stands in front of the class, while students sit in rows of chairs absorbing this knowledge through osmosis.
 The most creative professors get, is to rearrange the chairs into a circle.